ankitverma659/optimal-api/README.md

 ✅ Random User Generation
 ✅ Hierarchical User Structure

 It uses, H2 database, which is an in-memory database, so no external database setup is required.
-But it will hold data only till lifecyle of database
+But it will hold data only till lifecyle of application

 ---